gusreid/gus-reid/content/articles/the myth of instant enlightenment.md

 - **mind**,
 - **reality**
 - **ultimate truth** (there’s a LOT of enlightenments to be had!)

 ...slipping back into old ways of being and relating is inevitable when you consider the overwhelming momentum of decades of past habits.

 *Becoming conscious of the truth happens in an instant - aligning the body-mind to that reality can take years.*

 Here's an analogy/ metaphor thingy (everybody loves one of those, right?):

 I was just out playing on my slackline.
-And it occurred to me that [[Balance is not a technique]] - it's a skill (an effective way of relating).
+And it occurred to me that balance is not a technique - it's a skill (an effective way of relating).
 It is the alignment to a certain reality - one we all participate in, whether we acknowledge it or not - the reality of being a body relating to gravity, ground and space.

 When I am effectively aligned to these components and forces it's called _balance_.
 I can have moments of balance, where I am totally relaxed and relating to the environment effectively - these can be seen as our **events** (insights, breakthroughs or enlightenment experiences).
 But it's through **process** (consistently fluctuating between balance and off-balance) that the body learns to rest in a dynamically-aligned relationship to said components and forces.
 By experiencing the difference in feeling between balance and off-balance, I learn to create the *feeling* of balance in order to create the *experience* of balance.
 Over time I learn to live *as* a "balanced person".